 Books & Music

 During his lifetime Bach assembled a large library of books.
 Writings on Lutheran theology and the literary work of the day provided a rich source of reference material and thought for the composer.
-Some volumes are well annotated by him and, in the absence of substantial personal letters and papers having survived, they provide us with some precious insight into the composer’s character.
+Some volumes in his Library are well annotated by him and, in the absence of a substantial number of personal letters and papers having survived, they provide us with some precious insight into the composer’s character.

 Our own Bach bookshelf primarily reflects the work of contemporary scholars.
 The differing approaches provide fascinating reading material, carefully researched and written by leading modern Bach scholars and writers.
-Our selection also includes those that will enlighten the reader about the composer’s life, the fashion and taste of the age too, with one that is an absorbing series of chapters on the dissemination of Bach’s music in 19th century England complete with detailed footnotes and references.
+Our selection also includes volumes that will enlighten the reader about the composer’s life, the fashion and taste of the age too, with one that is an absorbing series of chapters on the dissemination of Bach’s music in 19th century England, complete with detailed footnotes and references.